Valéry Giscard d'Estaing: President of France

 In 1974, Giscard was elected President of France, defeating Socialist candidate François Mitterrand by 425,000 votes.
 At 48, he was the third youngest president in French history at the time, after Louis-Napoléon Bonaparte and Jean Casimir-Perier.

-In his appointments he was innovative regarding women.
+In his appointments, he was innovative regarding women.
 He gave major cabinet positions to Simone Veil as Minister of Health and Françoise Giroud as secretary for women's affairs.
 Giroud worked to improve access to meaningful employment and to reconcile careers with childbearing.
 Veil confronted the abortion issue.

 Domestic policy

-On taking office Giscard was quick to initiate reforms; they included increasing the minimum wage as well as family allowances and old-age pensions.
+On taking office, Giscard was quick to initiate reforms; they included increasing the minimum wage as well as family allowances and old-age pensions.
 He extended the right to political asylum, expanded health insurance to cover all Frenchmen, lowered the voting age to 18, and modernised the divorce law.
 On 25 September 1974, Giscard summed up his goals:

 He pushed for the development of the TGV high speed train network and the Minitel telephone upgrade, a precursor of the Internet.
-He promoted nuclear power, as a way to assert French independence.
+He promoted nuclear power, as a way to assert French independence, especially so after the Iranian Revolution and the following rise in the prices of oil.

 Economically, Giscard's presidency saw a steady rise in personal incomes, with the purchasing power of workers going up by 29% and that of old age pensioners by 65%.

 The great crisis that overwhelmed his term was a worldwide economic crisis based on rapidly rising oil prices.
 He turned to Prime Minister Raymond Barre in 1976, who advocated numerous complex, strict policies ("Barre Plans").
 The first Barre plan emerged on 22 September 1976, with a priority to stop inflation.
 It included a 3-month price freeze; a reduction in the value added tax; wage controls; salary controls; a reduction of the growth in the money supply; and increases in the income tax, automobile taxes, luxury taxes and bank rates.
 There were measures to restore the trade balance, and support the growth of the economy and employment.
 Oil imports, whose price had shot up, were limited.
 There was special aid to exports, and an action fund was set up to aid industries.
 There was increased financial aid to farmers, who were suffering from a drought, and for social security.
 The package was not very popular, but was pursued with vigor.

 Giscard initially tried to project a less monarchical image than had been the case for past French presidents.
 He took a ride on the Métro, ate monthly dinners with ordinary Frenchmen, and even invited garbage men from Paris to have breakfast with him in the Élysée Palace.
 However, when he learned that most Frenchmen were somewhat cool to this display of informality, Giscard became so aloof and distant that his opponents frequently attacked him as being too far removed from ordinary citizens.